 Perhaps most troubling amongst the Metformin side effects is its ability to severely impair mitochondrial functioning.

-Recall from high school biology, the mitochondria are those bean shaped organelles inside cells that are responsible for cellular respiration or energy production.
+Recall from high school biology, the mitochondria are those bean-shaped organelles inside cells that are responsible for cellular respiration or energy production.
 Through a variety of pathways, the mitochondria provide fuel for cell survival.
-In addition to cellular energy production, mitochondria control cell apoptosis (death), calcium, copper and iron homeostasis and steroidogenesis.
+In addition to cellular energy production, mitochondria control cell apoptosis (death), calcium, copper, and iron homeostasis, and steroidogenesis.
 In essence, mitochondria perform the key tasks associated with cell survival, and indeed, human survival.
-Damage the mitochondria and the cellular dysfunction or death will occur.
+Damage the mitochondria and cellular dysfunction or death will occur.
 Damage sufficient numbers of mitochondrion and chronic, multi-symptom illness arises.

 Metformin Alters Immune Reactivity via the Mitochondria

 As I wrote in a previous post:

 Some researchers argue that the mitochondria are the danger sensors for host organisms; having evolved over two billion years to identify and communicate signs of danger to the cells within which they reside.
 The signaling is simple and yet highly refined, involving a series of switches that control cellular energy, and thus, cellular life or death.
 When danger is present, energy resources are conserved and the immune system fighters are unleashed.
 When danger is resolved, normal functioning can resume.

 If the danger is not resolved and the immune battles must rage on, the mitochondria begin the complicated process of reallocating resources until the battle is won or the decision is made to institute what can only be described as suicide – cell death.
 Cell death is a normal occurrence in the cell cycle of life.
 Cells are born and die for all manner of reasons.
 But when cell death occurs from mitochondrial injury, it is messy, and evokes even broader immune responses, setting a cascade in motion that is difficult to arrest.